mifonpe/microservice-demo/README.md

 # microservice-demo

-This is a helm chart for a simple microservice for testing purposes, based on [weaveworks socks shop microservice] (https://github.com/microservices-demo/microservices-demo).
+This is a helm chart for a simple microservice for testing purposes, based on [weaveworks socks shop microservice](https://github.com/microservices-demo/microservices-demo).
 However, several functionalities have been added and modified, to make it more flexible and secure, following best practices.

 ## Architecture
 The high level architecture of the application is shown below: